 Running and owning a spa business can be a really rewarding job as it allows you to help your clients relax.
 The main purpose of a spa is to provide services and treatments that allow the clients to completely unwind and relax, which enables them to look after their mental health and wellbeing, as well as their body.
 You should really consider starting a spa business if you are a fully trained beauty therapist with experience, as well as having entrepreneurial skills.

 About the business

 A spa business can vary depending on where you are based and what kind of treatments you offer.
 For the purpose of this article, we will refer to a day spa business as just a ‘spa business’.
 There are multiple forms of spa, varying from spas within hotels to home-based spas.
-This guide will help you map out the process of starting your own spa business, and all the main factors that you need to take into consideration before taking the plunge and starting your business.
+This guide will help you map out the process of starting your own spa business.
+All the main factors that you need to take into consideration before taking the plunge and staring your business will also be highlighted.

 If you are set on running a business, then you should create a business plan to get you started.
 It will be a map for your business, enabling you to see all the essentials of starting and running a business successfully.